fhdsl/Tools_for_Reproducible_Workflows_in_R/quizzes/quiz_ch7.md

 c) A way to experiment with different code without affecting the main analysis.
 d) A method for collaborating on the same code simultaneously.

 ?
-What is the benefit of using GitHub for sharing code?
+What is the major benefit of using GitHub for sharing code?

 a) It allows you to store your code in a way that obscures it from others.
 b) It provides a way to publish your research in a peer reviewed manuscript.